creme332/Permutations-and-Combinations/README.md

 A permutation is an arrangement of elements.

 ## Permutations without repetition <a name="h3"></a>
->Given n unique elements, find all possible arrangements.
+>Given $n$ unique elements, find all possible arrangements.
 A given element cannot be used more than once.

 The number of arrangements of n unique elements is n!.
 ```